 Leicester Square is in the heart of London’s West End – the city’s main entertainment district.
 If you visit in the evening, then the place will be buzzing with people in the pubs and clubs and three huge cinemas.

-If you’s lucky then they’ll be having a big film première going on, and you might see a few movie stars walking down the red carpet.
+If you’re lucky then they’ll be having a big film première going on, and you might see a few movie stars walking down the red carpet.

 Whilst the square is usually fit to burst with the tourists at nighttime, if you visit Leicester Square in the sunshine hours then it can be a very pleasant affair – this is where Londoners come to eat their lunch and relax by the shady trees and fountains.